mzaks/rusty_beads/README.md

 In the example above, we define that we want to build up a sequence of strings.

-`BeadsSequenceBuilder` struct has a number of `push_XXX`, which let us push values into Beads sequence:
+`TypedBeadsBuilder` struct has a number of `push_XXX`, which let us push values into Beads sequence:
 - push_none
 - push_bool
 - push_int